3 days in Auckland is a short amount of time to see everything the city has to offer. However, you can still see a lot during this time.

 Auckland is a thriving metropolis, which means there is always something.
 Coupled with the number of day trips from Auckland you can take makes it a fantastic destination!

-My 3-day itinerary of Auckland will provide you with everything you need to know on how to enjoy your short stay in the city!
+My Auckland itinerary will provide you with everything you need to know on how to enjoy your short stay in the city!

 Read on for more info!